Granjow/graphs-with-javascript/ex2-graph-structure/problem-graph-structure.md

 from the graph and then, for example, get the number of neighbours.

 Hint: Be careful about the data structure you choose for storing vertices; see the literature section at the end.
+You can expect that JavaScript data structures like Object and Map are internally using e.g. binary search trees.

-Make sure you can answer the following questions:
+Make sure you can answer the following questions.
+You may want to consider the literature linked below or some literature about algorithms and binary search trees.

-* Why should you not use an array?
+* What magnitude of operations is required when searching for an element in an array vs. in a binary search tree, for n = 10, n = 1000, and n = 100 000?
+(E.g., if an algorithm has complexity *O(n²)*, we would receive 100, 10⁶, 10¹⁰.)
-*
+* Why should you not use an array for the vertices?

 ## Task